ginger51011/pandoras_pot/README.md

 # Amount of seconds that `http.rate_limit` checks on.
 Does nothing if rate limit is set
 # to 0.
 rate_limit_period = 300 # 5 minutes
-# How many concurrent connections that can exist.
-Will not set any limit if set to 0.
-max_connections = 0

 [generator]
 # Changing these will drastically impact performance.
 Play around a bit!